hockettse/coronavirus/GETSTARTED.md

 ##### 4. Visit the site at ``http://my.server.ip:3838/coronavirus``
 Note that you can change the port in the `/etc/shiny-server/shiny-server.conf` file to `80` in order to to have your app hosted at `http://my.server.ip/coronavirus`.
 #
-Please see the [information](INFO.md) section for instruction on how to refresh data and embed charts.
+Please see the [information](INFO.md) section for instructions on how to refresh data and embed charts.